-This research involved carrying out a systematic review of the THEI literature.
-A systematic review is a well-established method in the physical and medical sciences and is becoming increasingly popular in the social sciences (for tourism and hospitality related systematic reviews see for example Pittaway & Cope, 2007; Becken, 2013; Gross et al., 2013; Solvoll et al., 2015; Voorberg et al., 2015; Cheng et al., 2016; Gomezelj, 2016; Garces et al., 2018).
-Articles for this systematic review were gathered using Scopus (Elsevier, 2019a), a comprehensive database of research publications and includes only those publications that meet rigorous selection criteria, meaning that they can be relied on as representing peer-reviewed academic research.
-The PRISMA technique was applied to this review as a way of increasing its reliability and validity (PRISMA, 2019a).
-Following this technique, a set of criteria were applied to select the articles for inclusion, and a total of 132 were used.
+The research for this paper involved carrying out a systematic review of the TEI literature.
+A systematic review is a well-established method in the physical and medical sciences, and is becoming increasingly popular in the social sciences (for tourism-related systematic reviews see, e.g. Garces et al., 2018, Becken 2013, Solvoll et al., 2015, Voorberg et al., 2015, Cheng et al., 2016, Pittaway & Cope 2007, Gomezelj 2016, Gross et al., 2013).
+Articles for this systematic review were searched for using Scopus (Elsevier 2017a), which is a comprehensive database of research publications and includes only those publications that meet rigorous selection criterion, meaning that they can be relied on as representing peer-reviewed academic research.
+The PRISMA technique was applied to this review as a way of increasing its reliability and validity (2015a).
+Following this technique, a set of criteria were used to select the articles for inclusion in this research, and a total of 132 were used.
 This process is explained in more detail in the Methods section.
-Based on this sample of 132 publications, a bibliometric analysis and thematic content analysis were carried out.
+Based on this sample of 132 publications both a bibliographic analysis and thematic content analysis were carried out.

-The aim of this investigation was to more fully appreciate the range of approaches used in the THEI literature and the types of methods applied, and to better understand the kinds of issues, opportunities, and barriers that were deemed significant by both the authors and entrepreneurs under research.
-The findings of the systematic review are provided in two categories: First is the bibliometric analysis which presents an overview of the literature using more quantitative measurements, and second is the thematic analysis which takes a more inductive and qualitative approach to the identification and analysis of key themes in the literature.
-These analyses when combined allow for the creation of a model which represents the research on THEI contexts to date and gives the opportunity to identify neglected areas of research on this topic.
+The aim of this analysis was to help us to more fully appreciate the range of approaches used in the TEI literature and the types of methods applied, and to better understand the kinds of issues - opportunities and barriers - that were deemed significant by both the authors and the entrepreneurs under research.
+The findings of the systematic review are presented in two categories: First is the Bibliographic Analysis which presents an overview of the literature using more quantitative measurements, and second is the Thematic Analysis which takes a more inductive and qualitative approach to the identification and analysis of key themes in the literature.
+These analyses, combined, allow for the creation of a model which represents the research on tourism entrepreneurship in island contexts to date, and gives the opportunity to identify neglected areas of research on this topic.